 - i.
-In completing the audit information in the Audit Software, all completion instructions laid down in IAH 2.8 shall also be followed by the Auditors for the remote audit. - ii.
-With specific to the COVID-19 crisis, the following topics shall also be included in IAH 2.8.7.2 Additional Information section. - a) Certification and/or licence extensions provided by the Authority of the Operator due to COVID-19 crisis and any mitigation measure related to that. - b) Description of the impact of the COVID-19 crisis on the routes flown, aircraft/fleets, inactive operations etc. - c) Operator's crisis management practices relevant to COVID-19. - d) Business continuity plan for the Operator if any. - e) Information regarding the transport of cargo and mail on aircraft configured for the carriage of passengers (if applicable) - iii.
-In order to collect information relevant to COVID-19 crisis, Auditors shall review the latest Extenuating Circumstances Form SAR.F23 Operator Questionnaire provided by the Operator prior to the commencement of the Opening Meeting.
+In completing the audit information in the Audit Software, all instructions laid down in IAH 2.8 shall also be followed by the Auditors for the remote audit. - ii.
+With specific to the COVID-19 crisis, the following topics shall also be included in IAH 2.8.7.2 Additional Information section for onsite and remote audits whether or not these items apply to particular Operator. - a) Certification and/or licence extensions provided by the Authority of the Operator due to COVID-19 crisis and any mitigation measure related to that. - b) Description of the impact of the COVID-19 crisis on the routes flown, aircraft/fleets, inactive operations etc. - c) Operator's crisis management practices relevant to COVID-19. - d) Business continuity plan for the Operator if any. - e) Information regarding the transport of cargo and mail on aircraft configured for the carriage of passengers (if applicable) - iii.
+If the above listed topics do not apply to the Operator, this will be mentioned in the IAH 2.8.7.2 Additional Information section such as 'No cargo and mail on aircraft configured for the carriage of passengers was transported by the Operator'. - iv.
+In order to collect information relevant to COVID-19 crisis, Auditors shall review the latest SAR.F23 IOSA Operator Questionnaire provided by the Operator prior to the commencement of the Opening Meeting.